BGA MEMBERSHIP FAQs

 As a BGA member you have access to the BGA Freelance Grooms Liability insurance.

-A policy designed specifically for grooms by KBIS British Equestrian Insurance, it offers a comprehensive level of cover and is set at preferential rates for BGA members, allowing you to make a 10%* saving on the policy.
+A policy designed specifically for grooms by KBIS British Equestrian Insurance, it offers a comprehensive level of cover and is set at preferential rates for BGA members.

 DOES THE INSURANCE COVER ME TO RIDE MY OWN HORSE?